gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 Particularly **unit tests** build the foundation and give developers confidence to move fast and not to break existing functionality.
-Unit tests are a major pillar of a fast feedback loop.
+Unit testing is a major pillar of a fast feedback loop.
 This keeps developers happy and the quality high.
 In general, tests act as a safety net, prevent new bugs from being introduced and old bugs from reoccurrence.